thosgood/this-weeks-finds/markdown/101-151/week124.md

 Whew!
 Believe it or not, the authors plan a second volume!
 Anyway, this is a wonderful book to have around.
 I was just about to buy a copy in Chicago last spring - on sale for a mere \$50 - when I discovered I'd lost my credit card.
 Sigh.
-The big ones always get away\....
+The big ones always get away....

 There are various formalisms for doing conformal field theory that aren't covered in the above text.
 For example, the theory of "vertex